nefarius/vicius/include/README.md

 ## How to use

 If you create the file `ViciusPreCustomizeMe.h` **or** `ViciusPostCustomizeMe.h` in this directory, you can override build flags and macros without having to touch the core sources.

+As the names suggest; `ViciusPreCustomizeMe.h` is processed **before** the content of `CustomizeMe.h` and `ViciusPostCustomizeMe.h` is processed after reading `CustomizeMe.h`, allowing you to undo and overwrite the default values.